Cognitive behavioral therapy for insomnia

-The first step in treating insomnia with CBT-I is to identify the underlying causes of insomnia.
+The first step in treating insomnia with CBT-I is to identify the underlying causes.
 People with insomnia should evaluate or have their sleep patterns evaluated and take into account all possible factors that may be affecting the person's ability to sleep.
-This would involve keeping a sleep diary/journal for a couple of weeks.
-The journal will help to identify patterns of thoughts or behaviors, stressors, etc. that could be contributing to the person's insomnia.
+This may involve keeping a sleep diary/journal for a couple of weeks, which can help identify patterns of thoughts or behaviors, stressors, etc. that could be contributing to the person's insomnia.

-After identifying the possible underlying cause and the factors contributing to insomnia, the person can begin taking steps towards getting better sleep.
+After identifying the possible underlying causes and the factors contributing to insomnia, the person can begin taking steps toward getting better sleep.
 In CBT-I these steps include stimulus control, sleep hygiene, sleep restriction, relaxation training, and cognitive therapy.
 Some sleep specialists recommend biofeedback as well.
-Usually, several methods are combined into an overall treatment concept.
-Currently no treatment method is recommended over another; neither is it recommended to administer a single intervention over a combination of different interventions.
+Usually, several methods are combined into an overall treatment plan.
+Sleep restriction, stimulus control and cognitive therapy are suggested to be among the most efficacious components.

-CBT-I has been found to be an effective form of treatment of insomnia.
-It is also effective in treatment of insomnia related to or caused by mood disorders.
-Those with PTSD have also shown improvement.
+CBT-I is an effective form of treatment for traditional insomnia, as well as insomnia related to or caused by mood disorders, post-traumatic stress disorder, cancer, and other conditions.